-MAKE-UP WORK
+MAKE-UP WORK POLICY

 Students who are not in school miss critical academic assignments and assessments.
 Our school make-up policy is designed to hold students accountable for all missed assignments and assessments, as well as to ensure timely make-up work so that students do not fall behind academically.
+Students with incomplete work will earn a "0" (zero) for that assignment in their gradebook.

-If students miss a class for any reason (absence, lateness, and early dismissal), they are responsible for collecting their missing work from the hanging wall organization in the classroom.
+If students miss a class for any reason (absence, lateness, and early dismissal), they are responsible for collecting their missing work from the teacher.
 All work, including homework, needs to be completed by the following day.
 If a student is out for two days, he/she will have two days to complete the make-up work, etc.